 Though not as commercially prominent as other plants, cardamom still forms a significant part of the spice industry, most commonly exported for culinary use.

 Since cardamom is a native Asian crop, the market has been dominated by countries like India, Nepal and Buthan.
 However, a 2019 shortage in those areas became an opportunity for Guatemala to enter the market.
 This Central American country is currently the largest cardamon exporter, with 60% of the global market.

 India also continues to be a strong producer, having yielded roughly 16,500 tons in the same year.
 Bulk green cardamom creates the most profit, selling from India at an average of $9.00 USD per kilogram.

 In Saudi Arabia, cardamom was believed to be an aphrodisiac.
-It was also believed that by blending cardamom into coffee, the cardamom would eliminate of the bad effects of drinking coffee.
+It was also thought that by blending it into coffee, the cardamom would eliminate of the bad effects of drinking coffee.

 Cardamom carries symbolic meanings in Hindu worship.
 In Cambodia, east of Angkor Wat, lies the Prasat Krawan temple, also known as the Cardamom Sanctuary.
 It is dedicated to Vishnu, one of the central deities of Hinduism.

 Other Uses of Cardamom